sipostudent/Bug-Issue-Tracker/README.md

 - [HTML](https://www.w3.org/TR/html5/ "HTML5 Official Site")
 is a semantic markup language utilised as the shell of the site.

-- [CSS](https://www.w3.org/Style/CSS/ "Cascading Style Sheets Official Site") means Cascading Style Sheets and was used on the design of the site.
+- [CSS](https://www.w3.org/Style/CSS/ "Cascading Style Sheets Official Site") represents Cascading Style Sheets used on the design of the site.

 - [Python](www.python.org) was utilised to compose the game logic.